Why Central Service?

 CCAC's Central Service Technician program is accredited by the Middle States Commission on Higher Education.

 Status: Accreditation Reaffirmed

 This program prepares students for the entry-level position of central service technician with exposure to all facets of central service functioning.
 Training involves surgical instrumentation, principles of cleaning and processing equipment and instrumentation, methods of sterilization, packaging and storage, maintenance of equipment, case cart systems, inventory control and current trends in central service.
 Clinical experiences in area hospitals' central service departments are included.

 I liked the fact that the program provides a lot of hands-on experience.
 I also had an excellent teacher who took the time to explain everything and answer all of our questions.
 The knowledge that I gained in class plus the on-the-job training helped me become certified.
 I now have a great job, working with great people.

-The Central Service Technician Certificate Program at the CCAC Boyce Campus is a limited enrollment program.
-Application to the College and to the Central Service Technician Certificate Program (CST) are separate processes.
+The Central Service Technician certificate program at the CCAC Boyce Campus is a limited enrollment program.
+Application to the college and to the Central Service Technician certificate program are separate processes.

-Students interested in admission to the limited enrollment Central Service Technician Certificate Program (CST) must meet the following criteria:
+Students interested in admission to the limited enrollment Central Service Technician certificate program must meet the following criteria:

 - Application to CCAC

 - Completed developmental coursework as indicated by placement test results.
 Students

 - Students who have enrolled in the same developmental course more than three times will not be considered for acceptance in the Central Service Technician program.